davidlaprade/davidlaprade.github.io/_posts/2017-8-7-the-single-responsibility-principle-part-2.md

 Described this way, the SRP sounds clear and obvious -- a platitude.
 It sounds like there's nothing to talk about.
 But the devil's in the details.

-The problem with the SRP is that "do one thing" is not specific enough to be useful.
+The problem with the SRP is that "do only one thing" is not specific enough to be useful.
 And even the most famous attempts to clarify it really [just push the problem back](/blog/the-single-responsibility-principle-part-1).
 It may well be that many people can successfully apply the SRP.
 But when they try to